 Onewheel Injury Lawsuit

 The OneWheel is an electric skateboard product made by Future Motion Inc. The OneWheel features a large single wheel in the center of the board powered by an electric motor.
 Some Onewheel skateboards contain an apparent defect that causes them to stop suddenly and unexpectedly in mid-motion.
-When this happens, it can throw the rider off and cause very serious injuries.
+When this happens, it can throw the rider off and cause severe injuries.

 OneWheel Lawsuit Updates